Requirements for the major in biomedical sciences, B.S. program

 Admission to major standing

-To earn the degree of Bachelor of Science with a major in biomedical science, students must complete a minimum of 116 credits including the core courses and 10 credits from the list of program elective courses.
+To earn the degree of Bachelor of Science with a major in biomedical science, students must complete a minimum of 116 credits in the major, including the core courses and 14 credits from the list of program elective courses.
+Overall, the B.S. degree in Biomedical Sciences requires a minimum of 136 total credits, including university General Education credit requirements.